MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 - **Import/export**: this option for Spark configurations is available in the Fabric environment artifact.

 - Other considerations:
     - Immutable Spark configurations: Some Spark configurations are immutable.
-If you get ``` AnalysisException: Can't modify the value of a Spark config: <config_name>``` means that that property is immutable.
+If you get ``` AnalysisException: Can't modify the value of a Spark config: <config_name>```, it means that that property is immutable.
     - FAIR scheduler: FAIR scheduler is used in [high concurrency mode](high-concurrency-overview.md).
     - V-Order: [V-Order](delta-optimization-and-v-order.md) is write-time optimization applied to the parquet files enabled by default in Fabric Spark pools.
     - Optimized Write: [Optimized Write](delta-optimization-and-v-order.md) is disabled by default in Azure Synapse but enabled by default for Fabric Spark.